R-Morgan/NGramCrackers/README.md

    towards a more list based set of operations.

-   This module contains some string operations that need to be used in the processing stage soo as not to entirely break the build, but they will likely be phased out at some point.
+   This module contains some string operations that need to be used in the processing stage so as not to entirely break the build, but they will likely be phased out at some point.

 ### Version 0.2.2